stcucufa/epistrophy/README.md

 ## A first look at Epistrophy

-This is a complete Epistrophy program that implements the [the programming language Esterel](https://en.wikipedia.org/wiki/Esterel): O turns on when both A and B buttons have been pressed, in any order; the R button resets the system.
+This is a complete Epistrophy program that implements the [classic example from the programming language Esterel](https://en.wikipedia.org/wiki/Esterel#Example_(ABRO)): O turns on when both A and B buttons have been pressed, in any order; the R button resets the system.

 ```js
 // Use the Epistrophy shell.